-Data show the steep price that veering off course at school costs later in life.
+Data show the steep price girls pay later in life for veering off course at school.
 A black woman who has graduated from high school has an income that is 48 percent higher--almost $7,000--than a black female dropout, according to the National Women's Law Center.
 Black women with a bachelor's degree will earn almost three times more than those who have dropped out of high school.

 But gender stereotypes hinder access to the financial rewards tied to graduating and earning degrees.